analogdevicesinc/msdk/USERGUIDE.md

 An MSDK installation contains a `MaintenanceTool` executable program in the root directory.
 This program can be used to retrieve updates, manage components, and uninstall the MSDK.

-Updates are typically released on a quarterly basis.
-Development copies of the MSDK resources can be obtained via [Github](https://github.com/Analog-Devices-MSDK/msdk), and instructions on how to work from the development copies can be found in the repository's README.

 ![Figure 11](res/Fig11.jpg)

-TODO:  Offline release installer section, revert back to older versions
+#### Updates

+MSDK updates are typically released on a quarterly basis, and the Maintenance Tool will retrieve the latest release when **Update components** is run.
+Additionally, update availability is checked each time [Eclipse](#eclipse) is launched.

+#### Development Resources

+Development copies of the MSDK resources can be obtained via [Github](https://github.com/Analog-Devices-MSDK/msdk), and instructions on how to work from the development repository can be found in the repository's [README](https://github.com/Analog-Devices-MSDK/msdk/blob/main/README.md).

+#### Older Versions and Offline Installer

+Older versions of the MSDK are available as an ***offline installer*** for each release tag.
+They are available on the [Releases page](https://github.com/Analog-Devices-MSDK/msdk/releases) of the MSDK Github and can be used to roll back to a specific MSDK release.

 ## Getting Started